AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/LookupService/AllElementsWithIDs.md

 LookupService.AllElementsWithIDs Method
 =======================================
-AutomationML 2.1 APIGets all the elements which are descendants of the provided CAEX object with IDs.
+Gets all the elements which are descendants of the provided CAEX object with IDs.
 Elements using the same ID are grouped together.
 Use this method to validate the uniqueness of IDs.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine.Services (in AML.Engine.Services.dll)